mikegcoleman/hybrid-workshop/pwd_readme.md

 	ConvertTo-Dockerfile -ImagePath c:\ws2016.vhd -Artifact IIS -OutputPath C:\windowstweetapp -Verbose
 	```

 	As mentioned before Image2Docker will scan the VHD, and extract out a Dockerfile based on the contents of the VHD.
-The list below explains the command line aruguments.
+The list below explains the command line arguments.

 	* `ImagePath` specifies where the VHD can be found